clera-dev/clera/docs/chat-integration-notes.md

     *   Backend functions to save/retrieve history, respecting RLS policies.
     *   Frontend calls to this API after receiving messages.
 3.  **Supabase Integration**: Backend utilities (`utils/supabase/db_client.py`) for agents to interact with Supabase (e.g., for user ID lookups or retrieving financial data).
-4.  **Interrupt Resumption (Potentially)**: Depending on how interrupts are handled with the SDK, a backend endpoint like `/api/resume-chat` might still be needed if the SDK requires a server-side action to resume an interrupted graph execution.

 ### Frontend Implementation